Research, Data, and Outcomes

 EPiC intends to shed light on disparate outcomes and uncover the root cause of inequities so that we can have a just and equitable society for our children.
 Our research, captured conversations, and analysis is meant to shed light for the people to find the way.

 Studies have shown that advanced education is positively associated with achievement test scores, academic attitudes, and self-perception.
 A number of studies have found that race/ethnicity influences both the availability of advanced courses and the likelihood that students will take advanced courses.
-Systematic exclusion of minority students from gifted/advanced programs may worsen the racial achievement/opportunity gap by further boosting outcomes for more privileged students while their minority peers continue to lag behind.
+Exclusion of minority students from gifted/advanced programs may worsen the achievement/opportunity gap by further boosting outcomes for more privileged students while their under-priviledged peers continue to lag behind.
 Learn how to gain access and close the opportunity gap!

 In North Carolina, the vast majority of the teaching force is white (84%).
-This is a tremendous mismatch with an increasingly diverse student population that is half non-white.
-For the majority of teachers in the state it is likely that they will teach students who do not come from the same racial or ethnic background.
-Research has indicated that having teachers of color reduces the likelihood of suspension for students of color, leads to increased achievement, and increases identification as AIG.
+This is a tremendous mismatch with an increasingly diverse student population.
+Research has indicated that having diverse teachers reduces the likelihood of suspension for diverse students, leads to increased achievement, and increases identification as AIG.
 Excerpt from e(R)acing Inequities.

-Black students are 40% more likely to be identified for special education than the general student population.
-A significant number of recent studies have suggested the existence of systemic racial biases that result in students of color being identified more commonly than their white counterparts, particularly for subjective disabilities.
+Some students are 40% more likely to be identified for special education than the general student population.
 North Carolina also leads the nation in excluding students with disabilities from learning and academic environments.
 Students with learning differences need equity across every school indicator.

 Back to Top